Timvrakas/ASSU-LegalDiff/constitution.md

                 1. If the Undergraduate Senate Elect was elected by the Association Spring Quarter General Election, then at a date specified by the Undergraduate Senate or 14 days before the end of the spring quarter, whichever comes first, the Undergraduate Senate and the Undergraduate Senate Elect shall dissolve and the former members of the Undergraduate Senate Elect shall constitute the new Undergraduate Senate.
                 2. If the Undergraduate Senate Elect was elected in any other election, then within 14 days of certification of the election, the Undergraduate Senate Elect shall dissolve and the former members of the Undergraduate Senate Elect shall constitute the new Undergraduate Senate.
                     1. The new Undergraduate Senate shall meet at least once in the academic quarter during which it was constituted as the Undergraduate Senate.
 At this time, it shall formalize the membership of the Undergraduate Senate committees and the appointment of Undergraduate Senate officers.
-        F. Presiding Officer of the Undergraduate Senate
+        6. Presiding Officer of the Undergraduate Senate
             1. The Vice President of the Association shall preside over the Undergraduate Senate.
             2. The Undergraduate Senate shall choose its Chair, Deputy Chair, and other officers.
 The Chair shall serve at the Vice President’s convenience during regular meetings of the Undergraduate Senate.
-        G. Removal from the Undergraduate Senate
+        7. Removal from the Undergraduate Senate
             1. A member of the Undergraduate Senate may be dismissed from office in the following ways:
                 1. The undergraduate population may vote to recall the member of the Undergraduate Senate.
                 2. The Undergraduate Senate may by a two-thirds vote expel a member of the Undergraduate Senate.
 Previous notice of the vote to expel a member of the Undergraduate Senate must be given at the regular meeting of the Undergraduate Senate immediately prior to the meeting at which the expulsion vote takes place.
 An expulsion vote shall only take place at a regular meeting of the Undergraduate Senate, and the member to be expelled shall have the right to speak in her/his defense before the vote takes place.
                     1. Grounds for dismissal from the Undergraduate Senate shall include, but not be limited to, actions which clearly violate the intent of this Constitution, consistent failure to attend regular meetings of the Undergraduate Senate, actions deemed unbecoming a member of the Undergraduate Senate.
-    Section 4.
-Graduate Student Council: Organization and Procedures
+    4. Graduate Student Council: Organization and Procedures
-        A. Election of the Graduate Student Council
+        1. Election of the Graduate Student Council
             1. The fifteen elected members of the Graduate Student Council shall be elected from one or more districts of the graduate population and shall represent the members of that district.
             2. The Graduate Student Council may redistrict seats for its elected members, so long as they are based on an equitable apportionment amongst the graduate population.
             3. Each member of the graduate population voting may cast one vote in each district to which s/he belongs for each of as many Graduate Student Council seats are assigned to that district.
             4. In each district, the candidates equal in number to the number of Graduate Student Council seats assigned to that district who receive the largest number of votes shall become elected members of the Graduate Student Council.
             5. No member of the Association shall vote in a district of which s/he is not a member.
             6. If at any time a district has a vacant seat, the Graduate Student Council shall immediately act to fill it, by a procedure specified in the Graduate Student Council's By-Laws.
 New members of the Graduate Student Council resulting from this procedure shall be considered elected members for all intents and purposes.
-        B. Apportionment of votes in the Graduate Student Council
+        2. Apportionment of votes in the Graduate Student Council
             1. The number of voting members at all meetings of the Graduate Student Council shall depend solely on the number of members in attendance.
             2. The Vice President of the Association shall have a vote only when the other voting members of the Graduate Student Council are evenly divided.
             3. No member of the Graduate Student Council in attendance at a meeting of the Graduate Student Council may for any reason be disenfranchised.
 No vote taken in violation of this rule shall be considered valid.
-        C. Graduate Student Council Quorum
+        3. Graduate Student Council Quorum
             1. Quorum for conducting votes mandated in this Constitution shall consist of a majority of the non-vacant Graduate Student Council seats.
         Ex-Officio Members of the Graduate Student Council
             1. The President of the Association, members of the Undergraduate Senate, and Financial Manager shall be ex-officio members of the Graduate Student Council.
             2. The Graduate Student Council may appoint other members of the Association as ex-officio members of the Graduate Student Council.
-        D. Graduate Student Council Term of Office and Transition
+        4. Graduate Student Council Term of Office and Transition
             1. The term of office and transition procedures for the Graduate Student Council shall be specified in the Graduate Student Council's By-Laws, with the condition that whatever the procedures are, they must be completed by the end of the academic quarter in which the election for the Graduate Student Council took place.
-        E. Graduate Student Council Officers
+        5. Graduate Student Council Officers
             1. The Graduate Student Council shall choose its Chair, Deputy Chair, and Financial Officer.
 The Chair shall preside over the Graduate Student Council.
-        F. Removal from the Graduate Student Council
+        6. Removal from the Graduate Student Council
             1. The procedure for removing members of the Graduate Student Council shall be specified in the Graduate Student Council's By-Laws.
-    Section 5.
-Budgetary and Financial Policy
+    5. Budgetary and Financial Policy
         Except as otherwise provided in this Constitution, the members of the Association shall have the ultimate authority to determine the budget of the Association and its agencies, as well as their budgetary, financial, investment, business, and operating policies.
 The members of the various Association populations shall also have the ultimate authority to establish rules ensuring that funds derived from fees levied upon those populations are expended and accounted for properly.
 As the representative bodies for the students, the legislative bodies of the Association shall exercise these powers in the names of the members of their respective constituencies.
-    Section 6.
-Agencies of the Association
+    6. Agencies of the Association
         The legislative bodies of the Association shall have the power to create, modify, and abolish agencies of the Association including, but not limited to, projects providing services to members of the Association.
 The functions, structure, officers, and finances of all such agencies may be specified jointly by the Undergraduate Senate and the Graduate Student Council for those agencies whose purpose involves members of both the undergraduate and graduate populations.
 Otherwise, the above structures may be specified only by the legislative body for the relevant population.
-    Section 7.
-Nominations Commission
+    7. Nominations Commission
         1. Each year, the legislative bodies of the Association shall jointly choose the Nominations Commission.
 No member of an Association legislative body may be a member of the Nominations Commission.
 All members of the Association are, except as specified in this section, eligible to serve on the Nominations Commission.
         2. Student representatives for University committees shall be nominated by the Association through the Nominations Commission.
 Representatives of the relevant population shall be confirmed by the relevant Association legislative body and the consent of the President of the Association.
 The Association legislative bodies and the Association President shall not have the power to alter the nominations of the Nominations Committee.
         3. The Nominations Commission may recommend to the relevant legislative bodies the removal of any representative of the Association on a University committee who does not regularly attend meetings of her/his committees or do not otherwise fulfill her/his obligations to her/his committee.
 The Undergraduate Senate and the Graduate Student Council may by a two-thirds vote remove such members.
 The legislative bodies of the Association may only act to remove a representative of the Association after the Nominations Commission recommends her/his removal.
         4. Alternate procedures for these nominations may be specified through agreements between the relevant Association legislative bodies, the President of the Association, and the President of the University, if the Nominations Commission is unable to make the nominations.
 Such agreements must be submitted by the President of the Association to the relevant Association legislative bodies in writing.
 All such agreements must meet with the approval of the President of the Association as well as a majority vote of the Undergraduate Senate and the Graduate Student Council.
         5. No such agreement may last for more than a period of one year, but may be renewed by the relevant Association legislative body each year.
-    Section 8.
-Confirmation of Appointments
+    8. Confirmation of Appointments
         The Association legislative bodies shall have the right to confirm appointments of representatives of the Stanford student body, except in those cases where an alternate procedure has been approved by a majority vote of the Association voting in a general election.
-    Section 9.
-Elections
+    9. Elections
         Each Association legislative body shall have sole power to make rules governing elections involving only members of the population it represents, in accordance with this Constitution.
 For elections involving the Association population, the Association legislative bodies shall have the joint power to make rules, in accordance with this Constitution.
-    Section 10.
-By-Laws
+    10. By-Laws
         A. Undergraduate Senate By-Laws
             1. Shall cover those matters affecting only the undergraduate population and its representatives.
             2. May be amended at a regular meeting of the Undergraduate Senate by a two-thirds vote of the members present and voting, provided that notice has been given at the previous regular meeting.